TheOceanCleanup/LabelAPI/full_flow_examples.md

     "Authentication-Key": r.json()["access_token]["apikey"],
     "Authentication-Secret": r.json()["access_token]["apikey"]
 }
 ```

 The API key generated here can be shared with the labeling partner.
 This will
-only give access to the operations on a campaign, and on reading an image.
-It
+only give access to:

+- Listing all the images in the campaign(s) that the partner has access to.
+- Retrieving images that are part of the campaign(s) that the partner has
+  access to.
+- Adding new objects/labels to the campaign(s) that the partner has access to.

-will not allow access to any other operations.
-If this user already existed in
+It will not allow access to any other operations.
+If this user already existed
-the system (based on the email), no API secret will be returned as this is
+in the system (based on the email), no API secret will be returned as this is
 stored in hashed form, so we don't know it.

 # Add images to the campaign

+Now we need to add some images to the campaign.
+Lets do this by first finding
-Lets find all the images in the system first.
+all the images in the system.

 ```
 r = requests.get(